Role-based Access Control (RBAC)

 Owner grants

-When a user creates a new table or adds a new column to an existing table, it gets owner permissions on the newly created database object.
+When a user creates a new table or adds a new column to an existing table, it receives owner permissions on the newly created database object.
+The same stands for creating a new service account.

 If the user creates a table, the user automatically gets all table level